A Political History of Apollo, a limited-series podcast

 Why did the United States send humans to the Moon—and why did the nation pull back after landing only six times?

 This special edition podcast attempts to answer those questions by engaging some of the world's leading space policy experts and historians.
-Hosted by Casey Dreier, the Chief Advocate and Senior Space Policy Adviser at The Planetary Society, this podcast goes beyond flags and footprints to the political pre-history of the space age, the cold war, and the collapse of the political consensus that led the United States to retreat from the Moon.
+Hosted by Casey Dreier, the Chief Advocate and Senior Space Policy Adviser at The Planetary Society, this podcast goes beyond flags and footprints to the political pre-history of the space age, the cold war, and the collapse of the political consensus that led the United States to be the first nation to land humans on the Moon.

 Subscribe & Listen

-A Political History of Apollo is available on all major podcast apps:
+A Political History of Apollo is available on all major podcast services, including:

 Or subscribe using this direct RSS feed.